• Skip to main content

 Small metal clamps

-Metal clamps are powerful, and like the stake weight above, clamps are like extra hands.
+Metal clamps are powerful, and like the spoke weight above, clamps are like extra hands.

 A quick, cheap option to substitute metal clamps could be large binder clips (office style).